Note: if you have a yacht on hold or if you have a confirmed charter please login to see travel information customized to your ports.

 If you have a long flight, or if your flight is arriving in the afternoon, it is best to arrive in the Caribbean the day before your charter begins and stay in a hotel.
 This way you will have plenty of time to relax, adjust and get to the marina in time for the start of your charter vacation the next day.

-The hotel has a nice pool, an excellent view and two restaurants and a bar on site.
-With St Thomas flights this hotel offers great value and is a convenient place to stay the night before or after your charter.
+The hotel has a nice pool, an excellent view, two restaurants, and a bar on site.
+With St Thomas flights this hotel offers great value and is a convenient place to stay the night before your charter.

 view hotel web site